rneuhausler/coralModel-analyses/README.md

 * Algal turf
 * Macroalgae

-The model consists of various nodes that is assigned one of these types.
-The node type then updates stochastically through probabilities weighted by neighboring benthic coverages and overall reef conditions defined through input parameters.
+The model consists of various nodes, each of which is assigned one of these types of benthic coverage.
+The node's type then updates stochastically through probabilities weighted by neighboring types and overall reef conditions defined through input parameters.

-An example of an 8x8 node reef's composition initially and after 100 runs (updates), as well as the total count of each type over time, are shown below (0=Coral, 1=Turf, 2=Macroalgae):
+Below is an example of an 10x10 node reef's composition initially and after 100 runs (updates), as well as the total count of each type over time (0=Coral, 1=Turf, 2=Macroalgae).:

 ![](images/exampleOutput/grid.png)
 ![](images/exampleOutput/timeseries.png)

-These plots were generated running the file `coralModelTest.py`, which uses classes defined in `coralModel.py`.
+These plots were generated using `coralModelTest.py` and `coralModel.py`.
 Both of these files are found in this respository under "scripts".
-The first file is an example script of how to use the classes to create your own reef model.
+The first file is an example script of how to use the classes defined in the latter one to create your own reef model.

 ### Model Structure

 Benthic coverages are abstracted as instances of the class `Organism() `, which are appended to the an instance of the class `Reef()`.
+Their attributed are defined in the `coralModel.py` as follows:

 ```python
 class Organism():